 - Lancaster - Prof Ian Gregory, Professor of Digital Humanities, Faculty of Arts and Social Sciences

-- Newcastle - Dr James Cummings, Senior Lecturer in English Literature, School of English Literature, Language and Linguistics
+- Newcastle - Dr James Cummings, Reader in Digital Textual Studies and Late-Medieval Literature

 - Sheffield - Michael Pidd, Director, The Digital Humanities Institute